 8 important steps for your next Infill Construction Project

-Any infill construction project requires a number of construction surveys throughout the building process.
+Any infill construction project in Calgary requires a number of construction surveys throughout the building process.
 Whether you are building a single house, a semi-detached (duplex), a condo building, or a bareland condo, each will require a similar set of construction surveys.
 This is a simple guide to help you understand what construction surveys you can expect.

 Note: This guide is specific to an inner city infill (semi-detached, or single house), but the surveys apply to all different types of builds.

 The subdivision is not classified as a construction survey, however it is an essential step in the infill process.
 If you are taking one lot and creating two or more, or if you are altering the position of a lot boundary, you require a subdivision.
 The subdivision process has to be done through the City of Calgary, and registered at Land Titles.
 The process can be lengthy and complicated so we always recommend starting this closer to the start of the project as opposed to later on.

 In the case of two single houses, you might be required to have separate titles before the City will issue a development permit.
 Please refer to our subdivision page for detailed information.

 The Development Permit Survey, also known as a DP Survey, is typically the first survey required in your new infill project.
 The DP Survey is used by the architect or designer to base their new home design.

 The DP Survey includes a lot of vital information which allows the architect to determine the lay of the subject lot, the neighbouring lots, and the surrounding area.
 Information shown includes building dimensions and setbacks, block plan, streetscape, side views, trees, contours, geodetic elevations, and any other relevant information.

 Each lot is different, and requirements can vary according to lot size, location, zoning, etc., therefore it’s best to work with us in cooperation with the City of Calgary and your architect to determine what information is required to be included on your Development Permit Survey.